Access to Personal Data at Swansea University

 4. What happens next?

-We will respond as soon as possible, and in all cases within 40 calendar days of receipt of your request.
-If we reasonably require further information from you to locate the data which you have requested, we will inform you as soon as possible, and the 40 day deadline will commence from the date when we receive the information from you.
+We will respond to your request as soon as possible, and within 1 month of receipt of your request (unless we have grounds to extend that timescale).
+If we reasonably require further information from you to locate the Personal Data which you have requested, we will inform you as soon as possible.

-Any copies of data which are provided to you must be in permanent form.
-We will normally send the data on paper to the postal address specified by you on the subject access request form, unless we agree with you that the data can be supplied in a different format.
-The data may take the form of photocopies, printouts, transcripts or extracts, or a combination of these, depending on what is most appropriate in the circumstances.
+Where you have made a request by electronic means (e.g. via email) we will provide the Personal Data in a commonly used electronic form.
+Where you have made a request by post, we will normally send the Personal Data on paper to the postal address specified by you, unless we agree with you that the Personal Data can be supplied in a different format.
+The Personal Data may take the form of photocopies, printouts, transcripts or extracts, or a combination of these, depending on what is most appropriate in the circumstances.

 5. Can I appeal?